splunk/observability-workshop/content/en/other/10-oncall/_index.md

 ![http-6501](images/shellinabox-url.png)

-Once connected, login in as **ubuntu** and the password is the one provided in the welcome e-mail.
+Once connected, login in as **splunk** and the password is the one provided in the welcome e-mail.

 ![http-connect](images/shellinabox-connect.png)